kubevela/velad/README.md

 3. Now you have a KubeVela control plane which keeps all the data in database.

-If this control plane is shut down for some reason, or you run `velad uninstall`, you can restart it with `--start` flag and the same token.
+If this machine is shut down for some reason, or you run `velad uninstall`, you can restart it with `--start` flag and the same token.

 ```shell
 velad install --database-endpoint="mysql://USER:PASSWORD@tcp(HOST:3306)/velad" --token="TOKEN" --start